frgarciames/WireMCP/README.md

 > [!WARNING]
 > This is a fork of the original [WireMCP](https://github.com/0xKoda/WireMCP) repo, and it is not maintained by the original author.
-This fork allows you to transform the local MCP server into a remote MCP server.
+This fork transforms the local MCP server into a **remote MCP server** running in TypeScript with Docker support.
 Use at your own risk.

 ![Wire-MCP Banner](Wire-MCP.png)

-# WireMCP
+# WireMCP Remote Server

 WireMCP is a Model Context Protocol (MCP) server designed to empower Large Language Models (LLMs) with real-time network traffic analysis capabilities.
 By leveraging tools built on top of Wireshark's `tshark`, WireMCP captures and processes live network data, providing LLMs with structured context to assist in tasks like threat hunting, network diagnostics, and anomaly detection.

+This fork extends WireMCP to run as a **remote MCP server**, allowing it to be deployed on separate infrastructure and accessed over HTTP, making it ideal for enterprise deployments and containerized environments.

 # Features

 WireMCP exposes the following tools to MCP clients, enhancing LLM understanding of network activity:

 - **`capture_packets`**: Captures live traffic and returns raw packet data as JSON, enabling LLMs to analyze packet-level details (e.g., IP addresses, ports, HTTP methods).